tonyxieuoft/BCB430_Chang_Lab_program/README.md

 Oftentimes, gene names and descriptions for the same gene vary between different taxa.
 This inconsistent naming is especially prevelant for taxonomic groups that lack sequence annotation (eg. Elasmobranchii, the group containing sharks, rays and skates).

-To demonstrate, the gene description for CNGA3, a visual gene involved in the phototransduction cycle in cones is titled `cyclic nucleotide-gated cation channel alpha 3, cone` for bony fish, but in elasmobranches it is titled `cyclic nucleotide gated channel subunit alpha 1b`.
-Similarly, the abbreviated gene name for CNGA3 for bony fish is `cnga3`, but in elasmobranchs it is `cnga3a`.
-Although the differences are slight (missing 'cation', addition of 'subunit', one letter addition), the NCBI exon puller filters based on **exact** gene name and description matches (to avoid pulling extraneous gene sequences), and would fail to pull out the elasmobranch sequences had the gene description for fish been used.
+For instance, CNGA3, a visual gene involved in the phototransduction cycle in cones, has the gene description `cyclic nucleotide-gated cation channel alpha 3, cone` for bony fish, but in elasmobranches it is labelled `cyclic nucleotide gated channel subunit alpha 3a`.
+In the same vein, the abbreviated gene name for CNGA3 in elasmobranchs is `CNGA3A`.
+Although the differences are slight (missing 'cation', addition of 'subunit', one letter addition), the NCBI exon puller filters for **exact** gene name and description matches (to avoid pulling extraneous gene sequences), and would fail to pull out the elasmobranch sequences had the gene description for fish been used.

-Considering the above, to make creating gene query files less tedious when the user has many taxa of interest, the program can automatically search for and add alternative gene names/descriptions to a "refined" gene query file.
-First, the user must run an iteration of option #1 (the NCBI exon puller) to acquire query sequences for a **homology search** (via BLAST) of the NCBI **nucleotide (nt)** database.
-Then, once highly similar transcripts are identified, their gene names and descriptions are extracted and appended to a new, "refined" gene name and description query file.
+To alleviate the burden of manually checking the gene name/description naming conventions for every taxa of interest, the program can automatically identify alternative gene names/descriptions.
+First, the user must run an iteration of option #1 (the NCBI exon puller).
+Sequences acquired via the NCBI exon puller act as queries for **sequence homology searches** of the NCBI **nucleotide (nt)** database.
+When highly similar transcripts are identified, their gene names and descriptions are extracted and appended to a new, "refined" gene name/description query file.

 The formats of required input and resultant output files/directories are stated below in greater detail:

 #### Directory containing query sequences for homology search (required input)

 The directory must be in ***NEPR (NCBI exon pull results) format**, and contain sequences for the genes the user wishes to refine names/descriptions for.
-Ideally, the query sequences provided should be from the **same taxa** as the taxa of interest the user wishes to pull genes for.
+Ideally, there should be a query sequence for each gene and taxon of interest.

-Given the above two considerations, the easiest way to generate query sequences is to simply **first run an iteration of option #1**, with the gene query and taxa files containing the genes and taxa of interest to refine names and descriptions for.
-If a previous iteration of the NCBI Exon Puller has been ran in a program session, the program will automatically suggest the filepath to its results as input for the gene description refiner.
+As mention, the easiest way to generate query sequences is to **first run an iteration of option #1** with the same genes and taxa of interest.
+If a previous iteration of the NCBI Exon Puller has been ran in a program session, the program will automatically suggest the filepath to its results directory as input for the gene description refiner.

 #### Original gene query file (required input)